communityinclusion/explorevr.org/_posts/2014-04-22-Average-Weekly-Earnings-and-Work-Hours.md

 **Data Source:** RSA-911

-**Instructions:** Place your mouse over bars to see average weekly earnings at closure and on dots to find work hours.
+**Instructions:** Scroll over bars to see average weekly earnings at closure and on dots to find work hours.
 Click the dropdown menu to select data for years 2008-2012.
 This chart has two x axes.
 The x axis at top displays the average number of hours worked at closure for a given occupation type and the x axis at the bottom refers to the average weekly earnings for a given occupation.